Goal Setting - Step 8 online video

-During a Learning4Learning workshop students are guided through the process of setting up realistic short-term and long-term goals to enable them to increase their motivation and become extremely focused.
+During the 10 step online Learning4Learning program students are guided through the process of setting up realistic short-term and long-term goals to enable them to increase their motivation and become extremely focused.

 Setting goals can often seem like a huge task, so if you are procrastinating already try this.
 Set yourself a small goal – something that you know you can achieve today.
 Decide how you are going to achieve it and go for it.
 Do the same tomorrow.
 Once we are aware that we can achieve once we set our minds to it, this will in turn give us the confidence to go for more and more goals.
 This cycle of success will have a positive effect on your thought process and beliefs.

 S = Specific (exactly what you want to achieve)

 A = Attainable (ensure that it is within your limits)

 R = Realistic (are you willing to do what it takes)